By donating or buying items for reuse, you:

 - stop them going to landfill

 - save the energy needed to recycle them

 - reduce the natural resources used to create new products.

 There is an active Freecycle group in Bishop’s Stortford.
-This is an online group where you can post ask for items that you need or offer things that you are happy to donate.
-Membership is free, and everything posted must be free, legal and appropriate for all ages
+This is an online group where you can ask for items that you need or offer things that you are happy to donate.
+Membership is free.
+All items posted must be free, legal and appropriate for all ages

 Bishop’s Stortford has plenty of charity shops that will take clothing, books, DVDs and smaller household items.
-Ecco take items and furniture and also support the management of Parndon Wood Local Nature Reserve in Harlow.
+Ecco take larger items and furniture and also use proceeds from the shop to support the Parndon Wood Local Nature Reserve in Harlow.

 The Bishops Stortford recycling centre also has a reuse centre where you can donate or buy larger items such as furniture.